Living With Tick-Borne Infections in WA State

 Welcome!

-In May of 2022, Lorraine and I teamed up with Kim Brown (from the Burn It Down With Kim Brown show) to start a support group for Kim and members of her audience who are disabled.
+In May of 2022, my Caregiver and I teamed up with Kim Brown (from the Burn It Down With Kim Brown show) to start a support group for Kim and members of her audience who are disabled..

-Since our first sesh in May, we have been receiving all kinds of positive feedback!
+Since our first sesh in May of 2022, we have been receiving all kinds of positive feedback!
+We meet every second Saturday of the month.

 If you are curious to learn more about fighting ableism, we welcome you.